 A colonoscopy is usually not painful.
 Almost all colonoscopies can be performed using “intravenous sedation” or “twilight sedation” in which you are very drowsy, but comfortable and still breathing on your own.
 The most common type of sedation also has a mild amnesiac effect, so most patients do not even remember the procedure.
 Your doctor can discuss with you the best form of sedation to suit your needs.

 Colonoscopy prep is generally considered the most difficult part of the entire procedure.
 The good news?
 Once you’re done with the prep, the rest is easy.
 There are a variety of preparation methods for colonoscopy to rid your colon of feces.
-These range from liquids (of varying quantity) with or without enemas to pills.
+Often, a special liquid drink (of varying quantity) is used.
 A clean colon is essential to allow for a careful examination for polyps or other abnormalities.
-Your doctor can discuss and prescribe the most appropriate preparation method for you.
+Your doctor will recommend the best preparation (prep) for you based on medications you take and your medical history.
+If you have had a previous colonoscopy, your doctor may recommend a prep based on your experience with the previous colonoscopy and the prep you used.

 Why Aren't More People Getting Screened?